 The franchise keeps going on the big screen, with Fantastic Beasts: The Secrets of Dumbledore due for release in 2022.
 Eddie Redmayne returns as spin-off hero Newt Scamander.
 The regular supporting cast is back with the exception of Johnny Depp, who is replaced in the role of Gellert Grindelwald by Mads Mikkelsen.

-While the latest Fantastic Beasts film is teased, and a new Cursed Child movie is potentially in the offing, Home Alone made a comeback with seasonal offering Home Sweet Home Alone.
+Home Alone made a comeback in 2021 with the seasonal offering Home Sweet Home Alone.